-As shown in Figure 2b, the communication pipeline re-executes all communication in program order just prior to instruction retirement.
-In the RD stage of the communication pipeline, the register and memory operands of instructions are read from architected storage.
+The CHKcomm pipeline verifies that the processor core produced the correct register and memory input operands for each instruction.
+It does this by re-executing all communication in program order just prior to instruction retirement.
+In the RD stage of the CHKcomm pipeline, the register and memory operands of instructions are read from architected storage.
 In the CHK stage of the pipeline, these values are compared to the input values delivered by the core processor.
 If the operands delivered by the core processor match those read by the RD stage, the processor core successfully implemented instruction communication and processing may continue.
-Otherwise, the DIVA checker raises a register or memory
+Otherwise, the DIVA checker raises a CHKcomm register or memory exception which will restore the correct input operand with the operand value read in the RD stage.